Husain-Zreik/Fatal-Breath/README.md

 <!-- How to run -->
 <img src="./readme/titles/title6.svg" name="how-to-run"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up Fatal Breath locally, follow these steps:

 <a name="prerequisites"></a>